 Scope, oiled steel, 2015

-Weatherspoon Art Museum, Thesis Exhibition, May 2015 This work is a series of openly constructed, linear steel forms which in contrast to their material, appear surprisingly delicate, like line drawings in space.
+Weatherspoon Art Museum, May 2015 This work is a series of openly constructed, linear steel forms which in contrast to their material, appear surprisingly delicate, like line drawings in space.
 This work considers the transitions between the internal and external, specifically related to aspects of memory and the mind: how the internal, that which would be the contained, protected, carried, personal, and the external, the container, protector, carrier, begin to interweave and overlap in time.
 Outlining bizarre cage-like forms signals the trace of a desire to contain and protect the fragile and fleeting, while also emphasizing the variation among our internal processes of experience and the pliable quality of our imaginations.

 Blue Bell, welded steel, paint, 2015 Promo Image for News and Record, 2015